kosamir/git-playground/vim/vim.md

 `gcc` - comment out a line
 `gc` - in visual mode comments out selection
 <!-- ovo je jos jedan komentar -->
+### VIM SCROLLING
+  `zz` Scroll the current line to the center of the window
+  `zt` Scroll the current line to the top of the window
+  `zb` Scroll the current line to the bottom of the window
+  `Ctrl + e` Scroll down without moving cursor
+  `Ctrl + y` Scroll up without moving cursor
 ### VIM GIT
 [FUGITIVE](https://dzx.fr/blog/introduction-to-vim-fugitive/)
 ### VIM SURROUND